 Throughout the journey, the Sacramento Railyards were at the heart of it all.

-A Stroke of Luck Kickstarts the Golden State, and the Rush is On
+A Stroke of Luck Kickstarts the Gold Rush

 After James Wilson Marshall found flakes of gold in the American River near Coloma, word spread quickly through the country.
 Marshall’s discovery would eventually bring thousands of prospective gold miners, entrepreneurs, and savvy developers thousands of hard-traveled miles to seek their fortunes in the areas around Sacramento.